EGaraldi/corecon/paper/paper.md

 By its nature, `CoReCon` is an ever-evolving package.
 Not only new constraints will constantly be published, but new instruments and techniques will enable the observations of new physical quantities.
 We will update `CoReCon` consequently to allow their inclusion.
-An example of possible improvement, is the implementatino of a new data structure representing a galaxy or quasar object.
-This will enable the creation of a joint profile of high-z objects, as opposed to the current approach that is based on relations.
-In particular, in the current approach, the same object may have multiple entries, one for each relation in which it appears (e.g. UV luminosity function and galaxy main sequence).
+An example of possible improvement, is the implementatino of a new data structure representing an individual astronomical object, with one or multiple sources for its (inferred) physical properties.
+Relations between quantities could therefore be dynamically generated from (or complemented by) the collection of such objects.
+This provides a solution to the current issue that the same object may have multiple entries, one for each relation in which it appears (e.g. UV luminosity function and galaxy main sequence).

 Another foreseen improvement is the integration of `CoReCon` with the pandas module (@pandas), in oder to return a pandas DataFrame when fetching a constraint.
 This will open up the possibility to employ the wide array of feaure available through pandas within `CoReCon`.

+Finally, we plan to include informations about the cosmology assumed in deriving a given constraint, alongside functionalities to convert the data to a target cosmology.

 # Pledge to the EoR community